 Since Rewriting the Rules was published I sometimes get asked to do email interviews with journalists on various topics.
 Some of these get published in an edited form and some never see the light of day, so I thought I’d post some of the original interviews here.

 Here are my thoughts when asked about the future of gender.
+You can read more about this in my book How To Understand Your Gender.

 I think we’re at a really complex time in relation to that question.
 The future I would like to see – and there is some evidence of movement towards it – is one where: